 Yes, you can following one of these approaches:

-- Save the original sale on your computer, then delete the sale invoice at step 3. ahead of that purchase in time (as you will need to reference this).
+- Save the original sale on your computer as a PDF for reference, then delete the sale invoice at step 3.

-- Adjust the purchase to the new numbers you have, in our case we want to update it to $450.
+- Open the Purchase Created in step 2 to alter the unit cost to the new numbers you have, in our case we want to update it to $450.

-- Enter a separate transaction to capture that $136.36 value as a journal or another purchase transaction which you note to be an adjustment.
-You aren’t booking this against that widget.
+- Enter a separate transaction to capture the additional expense of $3000.00 that this Item cost your business, as a journal or another purchase (service layout) transaction which you note to be an adjustment.
+This will mean that the business has still captured this additional cost, however you aren’t booking this against that item.